-Most of the strikes have been concentrated on targets around the Mosul Dam - a key strategic site seized by IS fighters but subsequently re-taken by Kurdish and Iraqi forces, supported by American air attacks.
+One of the key battlegrounds in mid-August was around the Mosul Dam - a key strategic site seized by IS fighters but subsequently re-taken by Kurdish and Iraqi forces, supported by American air attacks.

 IS fighters have also attacked the country's second largest dam at Haditha, but the US says its strikes have cleared militants from a wide area around the facility.The rise of IS